 I now offer gift cards to treat your loved one with one of our premium package.

 Once you’ve completed your order, you will receive within a few hours an email with your gift card.

-If you would you like to create a bespoke package for your loved one, send us an email at firstname.lastname@example.org and we’ll create the perfect gift 🙂
+If you would you like to create a bespoke package for your loved one, send an email at firstname.lastname@example.org and I’ll create the perfect gift 🙂

 How long does my hair need to be to start dreadlocks with extensions?